Darren Soto: Political positions

+Soto voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Immigration

-Soto is a staunch advocate for DREAMers and has worked with fellow members of the Hispanic Caucus to pass the DREAM Act.
+Soto supports the DREAM Act.
 In June 2018, he traveled with several Democratic members of Congress to Homestead, Florida, to tour a detention facility, where he argued against Trump's zero tolerance policy and the separation of children and families.

-He has been a vocal advocate in Congress for Alejandra Juarez, the wife of an Iraq combat veteran and mother of two American daughters, who was deported to Mexico due to Trump's policy.
+He was an advocate in Congress for Alejandra Juarez, the wife of an Iraq combat veteran and mother of two American daughters, who was deported to Mexico due to Trump's policy.
 "Zero tolerance literally ripped this family apart", Soto said.
 "The administration is so extreme on immigration that they're deporting the spouses of military veterans."

+Cryptocurrency policy

+Soto is considered a champion of cryptocurrency in Congress, sponsoring a bipartisan bill to provide clarity to the regulatory classification of digital assets.
+The bill would declare crypto tokens not securities, making it harder for the Securities and Exchange Commission to make regulatory interventions.
+However, Soto came under controversy for being a part of the "Blockchain Eight"- a group of congressmen who intended to curb the SEC's investigations into the cryptocurrency market, who also received substantial donations from the cryptocurrency industry, including from groups linked to Sam Bankman-Fried.

 Environmental policy

-For 2017, Soto was considered the Florida Congressional delegation's greenest member.
-He received a perfect score of 100 for his environmental issues voting record from the National League of Conservation Voters.
+Soto received a perfect score of 100 for his environmental issues voting record from the National League of Conservation Voters in 2017.
 He introduced the Wild and Scenic River Study Act of 2017 (H.R.3961), which passed unanimously out of committee on January 17, 2018.
 On April 16, 2018, it passed unanimously out of the House.
 Soto helped lead opposition to Trump administration proposals to permit oil drilling off Florida's Gulf and Atlantic coasts during House Committee on Natural Resources meetings.
 He has also supported funding increases for the National Estuary Program the National Wildlife Refuge System program.

 On June 6, 2018, Soto passed his Shark and Billfish Protection Act out of House Natural Resources Committee.
 Bill Nelson passed the Senate companion bill on October 2, 2017.